osmakqa/Osmak-Health-Tracker/docs/SRS.md

 ### 2.1 User Roles & Access
 *   **System Administrator / Data Custodian:** A single-role design where the user has full access to all functionalities, including registering, viewing, updating, and managing all employee records.
 Access is controlled by the URL of the web app.
-*   **Secret Admin Access:** Tapping the header logo 5 times and entering a password provides a direct link to the underlying Google Sheet database for administrative purposes.

 ### 2.2 Core Modules
 *   **Registration Module:**